I started cooking with whole foods about 20 years ago, and my process of becoming whole continues on a daily basis with the choices I make.

 2. Quick Cook In A Pressure Cooker

-Close the lid, bring the cooker up to high pressure, and then turn off the heat.
+Close the lid, bring the cooker up to high pressure, cook for 2-3 minutes, and then turn off the heat.

 Let the pressure come down naturally for 15 minutes.

-Drain the cooking water, rinse well, and proceed with your recipe using fresh cold water.
+Drain the cooking water, rinse well, and proceed to actually cook the chickpeas using fresh cold water.

 Note that whichever quick soaking method you choose, it will still take longer to cook than a complete soak of 6 hours plus, so add a few minutes to the suggested cooking time in your recipe to guarantee that your beans fully cook.